MicrosoftDocs/SupportArticles-docs/support/system-center/scom/remove-duplicate-management-pack-aliases.md

 If the output returns one or more rows, then do the following:

 1. If the management pack is unsealed
-      1. Export the management pack from the console.
+      1. Export the management pack from the console.<br/>
-      1. Open the management pack XML using a text editor.
+      1. Open the management pack XML using a text editor.<br/>
-      1. Identify the duplicate alias.
+      1. Identify the duplicate alias.<br/>
-      1. Rename one of the aliases under **Reference** and all other places where the alias is used in the XML body.
+      1. Rename one of the aliases under **Reference** and all other places where the alias is used in the XML body.<br/>
       In this example, we have two aliases, which will be considered as duplicates in System Center Operations Manager 2019 UR4.

          :::image type="content" source="./media/remove-duplicate-management-pack-aliases/aliases-example-inline.png" alt-text="Screenshot showing the aliases example." lightbox="./media/remove-duplicate-management-pack-aliases/aliases-example-expanded.png":::